 This is the big papa of them all.
 You will almost always get moderate to severe muscle spasm with any issue around the spine.
 Simple but painful conditions like a rib out of place (link) or a disc strain (link) cause a HUGE spasm, and because of that spasm – a HUGE amount of MIS – TREATMENT.

 This time let’s imagine a sprained ankle – immobile, black and blue, and swollen up like a thanksgiving turkey.
 OUCH – Now you all know not to heat and stretch this injury correct?
 The acronym RICE (Rest, Ice, Compression, Elevation) has made it common for recovery and first aid even my grade-schoolers understand.

 “So what Chad?
 It’s not my ankle that hurts right now, My freaking back is all locked up and killing me!”

-Well, most issues along the spine are like this, they are sprains and stress to connective tissues…the new sports med term – “threats” to the area..
+Well, most issues along the spine are like this, they are sprains and stress to connective tissues…the new sports med term – is “threats” to the area.